White Island eruption: 'How good is Ardern' - World praises PM for disaster response

 Ardern has labelled the events at White Island a "calamity".

-Speaking to media following a roughly 30-minute conversation with Whakatane first responders and the local fire station, Ms Ardern said the emergency service personnel had gone above and beyond the line of duty.
+Speaking to media following a roughly 30-minute conversation with Whakatane first responders and the local fire station, Ardern said the emergency service personnel had gone above and beyond the line of duty.

 "They have done an incredible job under devastating circumstances," she said.
 "What a calamity that exists here in Whakatane and everyone from coastguards, firefighters, St John, the police, all (those) down on the ground making themselves available to assist."